dell/csm-replication/TESTING.md

 ```
 ### Sidecar
 To run sidecar integration tests:
-- Start the mock gRPC server based on the dev environment operating system.
+- Start the mock gRPC server based on the dev environment operating system and wait for the server to start.

 	For Linux distros:
 	```bash